google/WebFundamentals/src/content/en/updates/2017/02/media-session.md

       audio.currentTime = Math.min(audio.currentTime + skipTime, audio.duration);
     });

+The "Play/Pause" icon is always shown in the media notification and the related events are handled automatically by the browser.
+If for some reason the default behaviour doesn't work out, you can still handle "Play" and "Pause" media events.

+    navigator.mediaSession.setActionHandler('play', function() {
+      // User clicked "Play" media notification icon.
+      // Do something more than just playing current audio...
+    });

+    navigator.mediaSession.setActionHandler('pause', function() {
+      // User clicked "Pause" media notification icon.
+      // Do something more than just pausing current audio...
+    });

 Note: As the browser may consider the web app is not be playing when media files are seeking or loading, you can override this behaviour by setting `navigator.mediaSession.playbackState` to `"playing"` or `"paused"`.
 This